 That one hurts!

-That’s because people carrying the title typically:
+That’s because people carrying this title typically:

 Abuse power and cause friction.